The AI Adoption Dilemma: Leading Technology That Jumped Ahead

 DEI and Vulnerability: How Leaders Can Drive Belonging in the Workplace

-Co-author: Jennifer Manuel
+Co-author: Jennifer Manuel Howard

 In the past five years, we have witnessed a shift as business leaders directly address societal issues, recognizing their employees and consumers are conscientious of business and brand stances on societal events.
 As we approach the one-year mark since George Floyd’s murder and the amplification of voices calling for societal change across multiple dimensions, it’s important to pause and reflect on what progress we have made – both individually and collectively — and how to continue to choose the next right step.